stats4sd/Installation-Guides/guides/Concepts/Concepts.md

 ---
 layout: default
 section: Concepts
-title: Data Flow Concepts
+title: Databases Concepts
 permalink: /concepts
 ---

-# Data Flow Concepts
+# Databases Concepts

 Throughout the data flow cycle there are many core concepts that help to ensure our data is treated in a efficient, robust and ethical manner.